evanshortiss/evanshortiss/README.md

   # 🖖 Hi!
 I'm Evan.

-  I work as a Developer Advocate at [Neon](https://neon.tech/).
+  I work as in Technical Marketing at [Red Hat](https://redhat.com/).
 I live and work in Los Angeles 🇺🇸, but I was born and raised in Ireland 🇮🇪.

   Seems like everyone has a fancy README on their profile these days, doesn't it?
 Here's my take on the trend; a README that automatically updates at ~0600 UTC every day to provide you with some insight into things I'm up to.